Chris (Friday the 13th): Conception

-Although speculations surfaced that Kimmell pushed for various changes in the movie, Kimmell only recalls expressing discomfort to Mancuso, Jr. about dialogue referencing Chris having sex with her boyfriend.
+Although speculations surfaced that Kimmell pushed for various changes in the movie, Kimmell only recalls expressing discomfort to Mancuso, Jr. about dialogue referencing Chris having sex with her boyfriend Rick.
 Kimmell states she got permission to alter the lines for this scene as she believed the Friday the 13th series to have a young audience and didn't want the film to be overtly sexual.
 Costar Tracie Savage states, "Each person took care of themselves.
 Dana had no say over what was happening.
 She wouldn't have had that authority.
 The priority is to scare the hell out of people, and if they have an actress who was concerned about the art, they're going to say, "Sorry, we'll find somebody else."

 Kimmell wanted to perform her stunts as there was a lot of free time between takes; it motivated her for her scene work.
 Kimmell recollects obtaining bruises throughout the shoot from performing Chris's stunts—such as the barn beam scene where she was 18 feet above the ground and had to fall.
 This sequence had to have several retakes.
-The original ending of Chris getting decapitated at the hands of Jason Voorhees (Richard Brooker) was scrapped due to the filmmakers finding this ending to be too grim.
+The original ending of Chris getting decapitated at the hands of Jason Voorhees was scrapped due to the filmmakers finding this ending to be too grim.
 This ending would have marked the first film in the franchise to feature the protagonist dying.